maodo/vagrant-puppet-microservice-authentication-authorisation/README.md

 ```
 # Get JS and CSS library resources (AngularJS and Bootstrap) for the site
-# using npm and bower and compiles the Dropwizard Application as a fat jar
+# using npm and bower and compiles the Dropwizard Applications as fat jars
 ./update_dependencies.sh

 # Starts up VM and runs puppet to setup, downloading box if necessary